ConflictingTheories/calliope-pixos/pixos/jsx/spritz/readme.md

-# Dynamically Loaded Games and Scenes
+# Dynamically Loaded Games and Spritz

 The main idea is to move all the game assets and descriptive content into a package which can be loaded up by the player.